akanadocs/docs-test/sp/platform-hardening_2.0.md

 ```

+Note: Cipher suites that use AES_256 require installation of the JCE Unlimited Strength Jurisdiction Policy Files.
+See http://docs.oracle.com/javase/7/docs/technotes/guides/security/SunProviders.html.
+This has to be added to the JRE.

 #### <a name="disabling-outbound"></a>Limiting Outbound SSL/TLS/Cipher support
 You may also want to limit the protcols and ciphers the the prodct will use for outbound connections.